emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 <br>
-I completed the above querys for the dailyactivity dataset as well.
+I ran the same set of queries on the dailyActivity dataset as well.
 Next, I decided to combine the dailyactivity and sleepday datasets as they had some correspondonding data.
-It was also cleaner to just develop two datasets (hourly and daily/sleep) so sleepday was also added to the daily dataset.
+Bringing the two datasets together also made things simpler, letting me focus on just two main datasets: hourly and daily/sleep.
 <br>

-I used the following query to merge the dailyactivity sleepday datasets:
+Merging dailyactivity and sleepday datasets:

 <details>
 <summary>Show SQL Query</summary>